Nathan Healy

 Key Takeaways

-• Fort Mill enjoys 5.3 peak sun hours daily, making it an excellent location for solar energy production throughout the year.
+• Fort Mill gets 5.3 peak sun hours per day, making it an excellent location for solar — and leasing options are available with no upfront cost starting at $92/month.

 05